WHO WE ARE

 She now works full time in ministry as the Director of Music Ministry at St. John Vianney in Shelby Township, Michigan, is a member of the board of directors for Detroit’s chapter of the National Association of Pastoral Musicians, the Sacred Music Task Force, and a vocalist in the Archdiocesan Chorus of Detroit.

-Mary has been singing with her sisters on Beata recordings and prayer services, in choirs and vocal competitions since age ten.
-Now she is a cantor at Masses, special services, funerals, and weddings.
+Mary sings with her sisters on Beata recordings and prayer services, is a cantor at Masses, special services, funerals, and weddings.

 You can see examples of her artwork at